Implementation

 2. Evangelistic Presentations to Individuals and Groups

 We prioritize scheduling meetings with individuals or, preferably, meetings with groups of people (networks of family and friends) to introduce people to God through Jesus Christ.
 For those meetings, we print out multiple copies of The Path to God, which is a short article for facilitating conversation with others on how to know God.
-The book Discover is a 16-week Bible study to be used with non-Christians (to introduce them to God through Jesus) or with Christians (first to review the basics of the Christian faith and then to lead evangelistic studies of their own).
-It is available here as a free PDF of here in paperback.

-Here is one approach to starting a study: (1) pray for guidance from God, (2) invite others (such as your neighbors, friends, and family members) to study The Path to God or Discover with you, (3) establish a time and place to meet (e.g., Saturday nights from 5 to 7 p.m. at your house or church building), (4) pass out copies of The Path to God or Discover at the first meeting, and (5) share a meal together each week before you study the lessons.
+Here is one approach to starting a study: (1) pray for guidance from God, (2) invite others (such as your neighbors, friends, and family members) to study The Path to God with you, (3) establish a time and place to meet (e.g., Saturday nights from 5 to 7 p.m. at your house or church building), (4) pass out copies of The Path to God at the first meeting, and (5) share a meal together each week before you study the lessons.
 Another approach: teach and discuss these lessons to people in your church, community, or other settings (like a jail or prison) to equip them to lead studies of their own.
 In time, proactively coach them through steps (1) through (5) above.
 These are helpful strategies if your goal is to start house churches in neighborhoods.

-4. Inviting Non-Christians to Our House Churches
+3. Inviting Non-Christians to Our House Churches

 We invite non-Christians to our private gatherings, where we explain the gospel at most meetings, not only through the Bible lessons but also before we take the Lord’s Supper.